rkrajukhunt/activist-challenge/Ticket_Breakdown.md

 	- Update the PDF template used by the "generateReport" function to include the custom id.

 **Ticket 4: Test and Deploy Changes**
+- Description:
+	- Test the changes made in Tickets 1-3 and deploy them to the production environment.
 - Acceptance Criteria:
 	- All changes should be thoroughly tested and should not introduce any bugs.
 	- The new feature should be deployed to the production environment.